HTV04/rc24.sh/README.md

   * Navigate to the folder the files have been extracted to (using `ls` to show the files in the current folder and `cd [folder name here]` to enter a folder).
 * Type `chmod +x Sharpii rc24.sh` into the terminal and press return.
 * Type `./rc24.sh` into the terminal and press return. rc24.sh will now start.
+* After running rc24.sh, insert the SD card you use for your Wii or Wii U and copy all of the files *in* the `Copy-to-SD` folder (located in the same folder as the rc24.sh files you extracted) to it.

 ## Roadmap
 * Uninstallation script (and restore unused menus).